Technosystem-Labs/dartiq-image/README.md

 You can also build an image on your own using `build_script`.
 This will use `nixos/nix` image to build your Dockerized ARTIQ environment.
-Please note that the script runs container with your host system Docker daemon socket mounted and will copy outcome image directly to your local Docker image store.
+Please note that the script runs container with your host system Docker daemon socket mounted and will copy the outcome image directly to your local Docker image store.

 Build process is configured with the following environment variables:
 * `ARTIQ_REV`: revision of ARTIQ repository URL, currently defaults to `6.0`.